Ayushkumawat/Bus-Passenger-Management-using-Smart-Card-Technology/README.md

 3. os: To save and verify the excel-file in local storage, (pre-installed)

-4. qrcode: to generate QR codes
+4. qrcode: to generate QR codes,